trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 function call.

 * Size of items on stack frame must be known at compile time
-* If I don't know the size of a variable upfront: What size should my stack frame be?
+* If I don't know the size of a variable up front: What size should my stack frame be?
 * How can I handle arbitrary user input efficiently?